 This week my grade eleven IB class started their first major writing assignment for The Merchant of Venice.
 With my IB class, the focus is always the same: what is the author’s purpose?
-What techniques does s/he use to achieve that purpose?
+What techniques do they use to achieve that purpose?
 And how do cultural and contextual considerations affect our understanding of the work?
 Merchant provides lots of food for thought for all of these questions.
 However, they need to narrow down all of their ideas into a solid thesis statement for an essay.

 I never give my IB’s a topic for their writing assignments.
 I need to build independent thinkers, so we spend a lot of time, especially in the beginning, working on developing a strong thesis.
 This week we did an activity that worked really well, and I thought I’d pass it on.